 - an Audit Committee to provide assurance about the adequacy of internal controls, financial accounting and reporting arrangements, and the effectiveness or risk management.
-Its work is intended to improve the corporate and financial governance of the council and to enhance public trust - an Ethics Committee, which promotes, monitors and enforces probity and high ethical standards amongst the council's Members.
+Its work is intended to improve the corporate and financial governance of the council and to enhance public trust - an Ethics Committee, which promotes and monitors probity and high ethical standards amongst the council's Members.
 This extends to the committee hearing complaints against Town and Parish Councillors as well as District Councillors. - an Overview and Scrutiny Committee, which reviews and scrutinises Executive decisions made, or actions taken, in connection with the discharge of any of the council's functions.
-It also reviews the performance of the Council as well as reporting on any matter that might affect the Council or its inhabitants. - a Planning Committee to determine planning applications and related matters - a Licensing Committee, which monitors and reviews the effectiveness of the council's licensing policy and procedures - a Procedures Committee, which makes recommendations to Council to ensure the Constitution is amended to reflect changing circumstances and legislation.
-It also deals with Councillors matters such as training and development, and allowances.
+It also reviews the performance of the Council as well as reporting on any matter that might affect the Council or its inhabitants. - a Planning Committee to determine land use planning applications and related matters - a Licensing Committee, which is responsible for the council's licensing and regulatory functions.
+It is also the body which hears all appeals that are not required to be dealt with elsewhere. - a Procedures Committee, which makes recommendations to Council to ensure the Constitution is amended to meet changing circumstances and legislation.
+It also makes recommendations on Councillors matters such as training and development, and allowances.
 Other items are only dealt with upon request from the Leader, Executive, or Council.